JavierBonill4/cligpt_vsCode/README.md

     role: 'You are an expert Software Developer'
 };
 ```
+- In the package.json file, on line 7 change the version of vsCode to be compatable with the version of vsCode you are running
 If you have any requirements or dependencies, add a section describing those and how to install and configure them.

 ## Extension Settings